Life is all about growth isn’t it? Personal growth. Spiritual growth. Growth in all areas of life.

 Hesitant yet trusting His hand.

-Because although the process is painful, it is rewarding and strengthening and amazing and life giving.
+Because although the process is painful, it’s rewarding and strengthening and amazing and life giving.

 The process brings reward, new levels of worship and a new sense of His daily presence.

-The process brings freedom and joy.
+The spiritual and personal growth process brings freedom and joy.
 In the midst.

-But eternal. lasting. part of a plan bigger than our pain.
+But it’s eternal work with a lasting reward, part of a plan bigger than our pain.

 What are you learning through the process of pain?